johnnynunez/Xiaomi-Mi-Air/README.md

 0x14941A 			One Of Option: Enabled, Value (8 bit): 0x1 (default) {09 07 03 00 30 00 01}
 0x149421 		End One Of {29 02}

 5- You can set up more variables to modify Bios.
-If you want exit, you must write rebook and click enter on keyboard.
+If you want exit, you must write reboot and click enter on keyboard.

 6- You can verify the CFG is unlocked or other parametres like SpeedShift is enabled in hackintool, section Utilities and press button Get AppleIntelInfo.